 It is a hard adjustment for me to embrace the ‘norm.’
 I am prone to restlessness and can find it hard to settle into a routine, but if there is anything I have learned over the last year it is that routine can be incredibly grounding.
 While I will never be one to let go of novelty, I have enjoyed establishing ritualized moments or activities that allow me to sink into a level of comfort that I have come to love.
 Here are some of the most meaningful practices that I have embraced in the absence of travel:

-- Completing the same walks regularly, getting to know each route more intimately
+- Enjoying local walks regularly; getting to know each route more intimately

 Travel usually involves seeing a wide variety of locations and having new adventures each day- this is part of the draw and what makes it so exciting.
 However, exploring familiar places repeatedly allows me to slow down, take my time and settle into the experience more.
 I then notice details I would have otherwise missed and feel a greater sense of stewardship, belonging and sense of place.
 Taking side trails or finding secret spots to sit undisturbed keeps the sense of adventure alive.
 By re-visiting my favourite local parks more often, I now get to enjoy a deeper appreciation of my environment while taking in the subtle ebbs and flows of the landscapes.